user profile avatar

 Bio

-Hi!
-My name is Haylee Scott, I'm 22 years old and living in the Pacific Northwest with my husband, who's my forever "adventure buddy".
-I am currently a Certified Nursing Assistant on a Cardiac/General Medical-Surgical unit at my local 330-bed hospital.
-Along with my CNA certification, I have my Patient Care Technician certification that I achieved approximately 1 year ago in order to gain more medical experience as well as a Geriatric Patient Care Associate certification that I achieved through work.
-I just finished my first semester of nursing school to graduate with my ASN.
-I am currently in a summer online BSN program so I will simultaneously graduate with my RN and BSN around the same time.
-I hope to either specialize in Pediatrics, NICU, or Emergency as a future RN/BSN.
+Hi there!
+My name is Haylee Scott, I'm 23 years old and living in the Pacific Northwest with my husband, who's my forever "adventure buddy".
+I am a Certified Nursing Assistant on a Cardiac/General Medical-Surgical unit at my local 330-bed hospital, where I have been for almost 4 years now.
+Along with my CNA certification, I have my Patient Care Technician certification that I achieved approximately 2 years ago in order to gain more medical experience.
+I also have my Geriatric Patient Care Associate certification that I completed through work to better care for the geriatric population that we often see on the unit.
+I am currently in my third semester of nursing school at North Idaho College to graduate with my ASN in December of 2025.
+I am also enrolled in a summer online BSN program and have completed one semester already in hopes to graduate with my BSN in the summer of 2026.
+I hope to either specialize in Pediatrics, NICU, Labor and Delivery, or Emergency Medicine as a future RN/BSN.

 Education